firedancer-io/firedancer/README.md

 these tunings, it is not recommended and the below assumes the user has the necessary `sudo` access.

 - Log into the host and configure user environment to taste (e.g. install favorite editors / code development environment, etc).
 This is not specific to Firedancer but note hosts like this have very minimal installs on first login.

 - Install standard development tools.
     ```
     $ sudo dnf groupinstall development
     ```
   As mentioned above, the minimal installs are missing even basic development tools.
-The `development` group includes such things as the stock `gcc` compiler, build tools like `make` , etc.  Firedancer likely can use other tool chains / compilers (e.g.  `clang`) but this is not routinely tested.
+The `development` group includes such things as the stock `gcc` compiler, build tools like `make`, version control systems like `git`, etc.  Firedancer likely can use other tool chains / compilers (e.g. `clang`) but this is not routinely tested currently.

 - Install additional dependencies.
     ```